 We start with a tetrahedron and cut off a vertex.
 We iterate this.
-This gives us a convex polytope with trivalent vertices.
+This gives us a convex polytope with trivalent vertices, i.e., truncation orbifolds.
 Then the deformation space is diffeomorphic to \mathbb{R}^{e+-3} when the orbifold satisfies Andreev's conditions.

-The notion is more general than that of orderable, compact hyperbolic types.
 The proof is basically very combinatorial and algebraic over \mathbb{R} . (generalizations?)